 The eHealth sector has witnessed a flurry of high-stakes M&A activity in 2024, with billion-dollar deals dominating the headlines.
-While the overall eHealth deal volume has dipped by 18% compared to the same period last year (155 deals versus 187 announced between January 1, 2023, and August 26, 2023), the sector has still attracted substantial investment, with announced spending reaching more than $17 billion year to date.
+While the overall eHealth deal volume has dipped by 18% compared to the same period last year (155 deals versus 187 announced between January 1, 2023, and August 26, 2023), the sector has still attracted an substantial current healthcare investment market, with announced spending reaching more than $17 billion year to date.

 The recent decline in deal volume follows a peak in 2021 (366 deals), and significant deal activity in 2022 (325 deals) and 2023 (274 deals), reflecting a shift from the rapid expansion during the early pandemic years to a more stabilized and strategically focused market.